algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - The website, a single-page application built with React, will provide the user interface for interacting with the FPGA simulator.
 - The FPGA simulator, implemented in D3.js and JavaScript, will handle the simulation of signal propagation through the FPGA structure.
 - The parser, written in JavaScript, will convert the `.sdf` file into a JSON object that can be used to generate the FPGA structure.
-- The back-end server, built with Node.js, will handle file uploads, simulation execution, and communication with the front-end.
+- The back-end server, built with Node.js, will handle file uploads, simulation execution, and communication with the front end.

 Here's a look at the high-level architecture of the system:

 ![Software Architecture](./Images/SoftwareArchitecture.png)

 The software architecture of this FPGA visualization web application is structured into three main components: the Frontend, the Backend, and the Parser.
-The Frontend, built with React and D3.js, provides an interactive user interface where users can upload an SDF file and visualize the FPGA structure.
+The front, built with React and D3.js, provides an interactive user interface where users can upload an SDF file and visualize the FPGA structure.
 Once a file is uploaded, it is sent to the Backend via an API.

-The Backend, developed with Node.js, acts as an intermediary between the Frontend and the Parser.
+The Backend, developed with Node.js, acts as an intermediary between the front end and the Parser.
 It receives the uploaded SDF file through the File Upload API and forwards it to the Parsing Service, which is responsible for extracting relevant timing and structural data from the file.

-The Parser, implemented in JavaScript or Python, processes the SDF file, extracts information about timing constraints and component connections, and converts it into a JSON format that the Frontend can easily interpret.
+The Parser, implemented in JavaScript or Python, processes the SDF file, extracts information about timing constraints and component connections, and converts it into a JSON format that the front end can easily interpret.
 The Backend then returns this JSON data to the Frontend, which uses it to dynamically render the FPGA structure, allowing users to explore signal connections and propagation through an intuitive visualization.

 This modular architecture ensures scalability, separation of concerns, and efficient processing of FPGA-related data, making it adaptable for future extensions and improvements.